~/enjay

 My engineering philosophy is simple: if a human has to do it twice, automate it; if a platform team has to approve it, make it self-service; if security is a gate at the end, move it to the beginning.
 That philosophy took a 48-hour cluster provisioning runbook to under 2 hours, and it is the thread running through my work on API gateways, certificate automation, and cloud governance.

 In recent years the practice turned into research.
-Four peer-reviewed IEEE papers on zero-trust DevSecOps, shift-left security, agentic-AI identity, and risk-adaptive authorization came directly out of problems I solved in production.
+Five peer-reviewed IEEE papers on zero-trust DevSecOps, shift-left security, agentic-AI identity, risk-adaptive authorization, and trust-coupled elastic scaling came directly out of problems I solved in production.
 I believe the best infrastructure research is written by people who carry a pager.

 Views and research published here are my own and do not represent the position of any current or former employer.